aleechan/roomie-roommate-matching-engine/README.md

 The expected schema is the same as [Roomie](https://github.com/JoeRoussy/roomie)

 ## Compiling
-Requires JDK 1.8 and Maven
+Requires JDK 1.8 and Maven.
 Build with `mvn install`.
 A zip will be generated containing the jar, application.properties, and a batch file to run the application.

 ### Running The app